Winemaker: Toit Wessels

 This blend is immensely versatile and would complement dishes including braised lamb, game or veal as well as dark chocolate.

-The North-South facing vineyards used for this wine are grown in deep Oakleaf soils and are vertically shoot positioned.
+The North-South facing vineyards used for this premium wine are grown in deep Oakleaf soils and are vertically shoot positioned.
 Irrigation is scheduled according to soil moisture availability.
-Leaf plucking in the bunch zone and a narrow canopy enables sufficient sunlight penetration into the canopy ensuring ripe tannins and optimal flavour at harvest.
+Leaf plucking in the bunch zone and a narrow canopy enables efficient sunlight penetration into the canopy ensuring ripe tannins and optimal flavour at harvest.

 There are 4 varieties used in this blend: